 The History of Bobotie

-For those not familiar with bobotie, it’s a casserole dish containing onions, slightly sweetened cooked beef/lamb mince seasoned with curry powder and bay leaves, then topped with an egg and milk custard, and baked in the oven.
+For those not familiar with bobotie, it’s a casserole dish containing onions, slightly sweetened cooked beef or lamb mince seasoned with curry powder and bay leaves, then topped with a savoury egg custard, and baked in the oven.
 Bobotie is usually served with turmeric-spiced yellow rice and/or blatjang (chutney) and sambal.
 Other traditional serving suggestions include sliced banana – perhaps owing to the fact that Indonesia is a tropical country.
 The tangy flavour of bobotie and similarly, pickled fish, could be due to the use of tamarind in Indonesian cooking, with sugar often used to offset the sour notes.

 It’s believed that the dish was named ‘bobotie’ because it is reminiscent of the traditional Javanese dish, bobotok.